smimram/GETCO2022/index.md

 GETCO 2022 will take place in Paris from May 30th to June 3rd 2022.

-The Geometric and Topological Methods in Computer Science (GETCO) conference series focus on applications of algebraic topology in computer science with special emphasis in _concurrency, distributed computing, networking_ and other situations related to systems of sequential computers that communicate with each other.
+The Geometric and Topological Methods in Computer Science (GETCO) conference series focuses on applications of algebraic topology in computer science with special emphasis on _concurrency, distributed computing, networking_ and other situations related to systems of sequential computers that communicate with each other.
 It is aimed at mathematicians and computer scientists working in or interested in these subjects, including researchers and graduate students.
 The